-Work - life balance is a myth for most women.
+Work-life balance is a myth for most women.
 And once you're in the career mode, life almost always takes a backseat.
 Then again, there are certain activities that define our life.
 Like marriage.
 But before the shaadi dates are fixed, it is the engagement ceremony that is most revered in the family.
 While your loved ones keep asking you to spare some time for the wedding planning, deep inside you know, it can be tricky to put the message across to your boss.
-So to avoid any disappointments along the way, it is important to keep your boss in the know-how.
+So to avoid any disappointments along the way and to try to maintain work-life balance, it is important to keep your boss in the know-how.
 Here’s how you can do it without spending sleepless nights on it.
 Read on...

 Be truthful.
 Tell your boss about your engagement and avoid making silly excuses that can be busted later.
 Keep it clear and straight.
 Avoid a situation where your boss finds out about the engagement from a fellow colleague or your social media accounts.

 Keep your work up to date.
 Don't let your boss point at the pending pile of work that you should have completed weeks ago.
 You need to show your diligence towards your job.
 Your performance and work assessment goes under the scanner as soon as you ask for a leave. are back from your holiday.

 Get someone in your team to fill in as a substitute for the time that you plan to be away.
 You always have that one colleague at work you can rely on blindfolded.
 Your strong bond and like mindedness with that friend can help you shrug off a lot of pressure.

 Be available over the phone and mails.
 Don't go completely missing when you take leaves to plan the wedding.
 That will only put you in a bad light and your team will not trust you the next time you apply for a long leave.
 Always respond to mails and phone calls and be available to work remotely.